bschaaf1017/rooms-to-go-terminal-inventory/README.md

 ## Technologies
 Project is created with:
 * #### terminal-kit: 2.4.0
-  * This is the package I used for listening for input in the terminal and rendering text with different styles and colors
+  * This is the package I used to listening for input in the terminal and rendering text with different styles and colors
-  * I chose this specific package because it seemed to be one of the most widely used, with the best documentation and was well maintained
+  * I chose this specific package because it is one of the most widely used, with the best documentation and is well maintained
 * #### lodash: ^4.17.21
   * I used this package to type check for error handling purposes
 * #### fs: 0.0.1-security
-  * I used this to write and read to a json file as a means of 'persistant' storage
+  * I used this to read/write to/from a json file as a means of 'persistant' storage
 * #### mocha: ^10.0.0
 * #### chai: ^4.3.6
-  * I used the above two packages for writing basic unit tests and I chose them becasue i felt the solutions they provide fit my use case and the syntax is very intuitive
+  * I used the above two packages for writing basic unit tests and I chose them becasue the solutions they provide fit my use case and the syntax is very intuitive
 * #### eslint: ^8.20.0
 * #### eslint-config-airbnb-base: ^15.0.0
   * The above two packages were used to enforce code style and format, helping to improve readability and refactorability for teammates current and future. (something i personally look for during code review)